tmtsoftware/icd/README.md

 There are currently these ICD subprojects:

-* icd - supports validating an ICD against the JSON schema as well as saving it as a Markdown, HTML or PDF document
+* icd - supports validating an API against the JSON schema as well as saving it as a Markdown, HTML or PDF document
-* icd-db - supports ingesting an ICD into a MongoDB database, querying the db and saving an ICD as a document
+* icd-db - supports ingesting API files into a MongoDB database, querying the db and saving an API or ICD as a document
-* icd-web/* - a Play/Scala.js based web app for working with ICDs (separate build.sbt, depends on icd-db project)
+* icd-web/* - a Play/Scala.js based web app for working with ICDs

 Build and Install
 -----------------